 Standards under pressure

-From spring 2018, the EU regulation is to be enforced in all member states.
+Since spring 2018, the EU regulation is being enforced in all member states.
 However, it must first be transposed into national law.
 The German Federal Ministry of the Interior submitted a draft bill in 2016, which was adopted by the Cabinet in February 2017.
 This draft, however, has been criticised sharply by German data protectionists.
 While Germany, on a global level, has so far played a leading role in the protection of consumers, now even the new standards of the EU regulation are being undermined.
 According to the draft bill, the companies do not have to respond to the users' requests, if it involves too much effort on their part.

 Florian Glatzner, consultant at the Verbraucherzentrale Bundesverband (Federation of German Consumer Organisations) finds this unbelievable: “How else can consumers exercise their rights?”
 No way should “too much effort” be either an apology or an excuse.
 Furthermore, the EU regulation did not provide for the possibility of the Federal Government intervening with such exceptions.
 “Companies must adapt their systems to the rights of users, not vice versa!”
 Bitkom, which represents the interests of the IT industry, sees this differently.
 The right to deletion could, for example, lead to “the structure of the database being compromised or becoming useless as a whole, particularly in complex databases,” as the statement read.
 The issue of what is going to be done with the digital data of users in Germany is still open.
 The draft bill is to be discussed extensively in the coming weeks in the Bundesrat (Federal Council) and the Bundestag (German Parliament).